Blood Pressure Management

 a.
 Requires infusion pump or syringe pump for accurate delivery

-(iv) For Excel Dopamine CRI spreadsheet click here
+(iv) For Excel IV fluid bag based Dopamine CRI/MCI calculator click here

 (v) Discontinue dopamine if significant increase in heart rate or if any arrhythmias develop

-(7) For dogs, consider switching from isoflurane/sevoflurane to:
+(6) For the toughest of the tough cases, consider switching from isoflurane/sevoflurane to:

 (a) Hydromorphone or oxymorphone as a periodic bolus with periodic boluses of diazepam (see Anesthetic Maintenance section for details on Hydromorphone and Oxymorphone maintenance guidelines)